-Name Group/Agency Comment Received KCHA Response Unknown - Birch Creek Resident Wanted to know how to get a transfer to a 4 bedroom unit Referred the client to Birch Creek's Property Management staff Terry Stewart Regarding: (1) Initiative 14-01 - Stepped Down program: Good to see KCHA is looking into again; (2) Change in Family definition: approves of added checks to make sure families are housed appropriately; (3) Proposal to reduce inspections: Yes and No - concerned that none are missed when due - but performance based could be good too.
+Name Group/Agency Comment Received KCHA Response Terry Stewart Regarding: (1) Initiative 14-01 - Stepped Down program: Good to see KCHA is looking into again; (2) Change in Family definition: approves of added checks to make sure families are housed appropriately; (3) Proposal to reduce inspections: Yes and No - concerned that none are missed when due - but performance based could be good too.
 Thank you - for your comments and support; regarding Inspection protocol changes - KCHA intends to strengthen quality control measures if changes are made to ensure unit quality does not suffer and to increase outreach and information to ensure participants are aware of how to request a special inspection if the need arises.
 Cindy Ference Performance based inspections could be good - would like to see these in senior units Thanked the client for the comment.

-Name Group/Agency Comment Received KCHA Response Cindy Ference, 1 st email submission I would like to emphasize I am very supportive of the Housing Authority's commitment to homeless youth, working with new and ongoing partnerships to assist disabled veterans, the chronically mentally ill and other vulnerable citizens.
+Cindy Ference, 1 st email submission I would like to emphasize I am very supportive of the Housing Authority's commitment to homeless youth, working with new and ongoing partnerships to assist disabled veterans, the chronically mentally ill and other vulnerable citizens.
 I very much appreciate your mission to increase your housing portfolios providing more affordable housing to extremely low income.
 While it is clearly important that preservation of existing low income housing is important, I am very concerned as I examine Capital projects and seriously question the HA's priorities in this regard.
 How much is REALLY necessary?
 Weatherization and "green initiatives" are all well and good in times of prosperity, but is this the best use of MTW funds at this time?

 The 2014 MTW plan recognizes "continuation of the current HUD funding levels for public housing capital repairs (the FY 2013 funding level is the lowest since FY 1993) may necessitate reductions in scope and cancellation or delays in many of the projects currently in the pipeline."

 I sincerely hope there will be a lot of eyes watching, scrutinizing and monitoring these Capital projects.
 Because collectively, we need to be Guarding Our Vault!